 Students commencing research degrees may be surprised that they are not entitled to the long vacation periods to which they have become accustomed as undergraduates.
-Research students sponsored by UKRI may, subject to the agreement of their supervisors, take reasonable holidays, not exceeding 30 days, excluding closure days and Bank Holidays.
+Research students sponsored by UKRI may, subject to the agreement of their supervisors, take reasonable holidays, not exceeding 30 days per year, excluding closure days and Bank Holidays.
 Up to a maximum of four weeks' holiday may be taken at the end of the period of award.

-Students may apply for a period of leave of absence to cover unforeseen difficulties that may arise during their studies, such as illness or serious personal problems (see Leave of absence).
+Students may apply for a period of leave of absence to cover unforeseen difficulties that may arise during their studies, such as illness or serious personal problems (see Leave of Absence).
 Students should note that they will not be granted a leave of absence or a time limit extension to cover a holiday.

 The University encourages the employment of research students in a number of capacities (eg as part-time teaching assistants, demonstrators, etc.), provided that this can be undertaken without detriment to the completion of the student's research and submission of the thesis by their deadline.
 Such teaching helps to develop a broad range of personal and presentational skills which can be of considerable long-term benefit to the student concerned.
 Research students commonly have recent experience as recipients of teaching and are often well placed to assist in course delivery.
 Teaching also represents a valuable source of additional income for students.

 It must be stressed, however, that the scope for such employment varies widely between different departments and students should not assume that teaching opportunities will always be available.

 The University accepts the following broad principles relating to the employment of research students as teachers: